-So, there you have it: five benefits of technology.
+So, there you have it: five benefits of technology in church.
 If you can’t tell, I’m a technological and digital enthusiast.
 I still love analog, but technology is truly a life-giving arena of the world.

-Enough about my thoughts, is there any benefit that I left unlisted?
+Enough about my thoughts on the benefits of technology in church, is there any benefit that I left unlisted?